xy2404/p8105_hw3_xy2404/Homework_3.md

 | Coffee Ice Cream |  13.77419|  14.31579|  15.38095|  15.31818|  15.21739|  12.26316|  13.83333|
 | Pink Lady Apples |  13.44118|  11.36000|  11.70213|  14.25000|  11.55172|  12.78431|  11.93750|

+From ths table, we can conclude the order of the mean hour of the day at "Coffee Ice Cream" is more than the mean hour of the day at "Pink Lady Apples".

 Problem 3
 =========